isadoritas/isadoritas/README.md

 # Hi there, I'm Isadora! 👋

 I'm a Computer Science student currently studying Web Development.
-I'm a dedicated and passionate learner who is always eager to acquire new knowledge and skills.
-I'm also open to exploring new opportunities for internships that will allow me to apply my knowledge and gain valuable experience in the field.
+I'm a dedicated and passionate learner who is always eager to acquire new knowledge and skills

 <div>